Zuehlke/training-angular2/Exercises/Exercise 6/README.md

 1. Add a unit test that tests that an expense record can be deleted in `ExpenseRepositoryTests.cs`.
 Implement it in the test method `CanDeleteRecord()`.

 2. Add a unit test that tests the deletion of an expense in `expense-overview.component.spec.ts`.
 For orientation, you can refer to the already existing `"should show two expenses after OnInit"` unit test.
+In order to delete an entry by clicking the delete button, you can use

+	`const firstExpenseDeleteIcon = fixture.debugElement.query(By.css('tbody > tr td:last-child a'));`
+	`firstExpenseDeleteIcon.triggerEventHandler('click', new Event('dummyEvent'));`